syncfusion-content/windowsforms-docs/WindowsForms/SfSkinManager/Overview.md

 # Overview

-`SfSkinManager` is a component that applies and manages the themes for the controls or components derived from the `IThemeProvider` interface.
+The `SfSkinManager` is a component used to apply and manage themes for the controls or components derived from the `IThemeProvider` interface.
 It provides support to apply uniform theme for all the child controls derived from IThemeProvider in the application.

-# Key Features
+## Key features

-The following are the key features of the SfSkinManager.
+Key features are:

 * Provides support to apply same theme for all the child controls in the application.
 * Provides support to apply theme only for a specific child control in the application.